Great Tibet Tour Logo GREAT TIBET TOUR ®

 https://www.visaforchina.cn/JKT2_EN/upload/file/20230201/Guidance%20filling%20form%20PDF.pdf

 Then you need to prepare a tour itinerary and a tourist invitation letter from a legit Chinese travel agency, as well as flight tickets and hotel booking info, to go for the interview on the appointed date.
 You need to submit a valid passport with a validity period of at least 6 months and blank pages, a copy of the passport homepage, and a completed visa application form with your recent photos (2 colorful photos taken in the past 6 months with a white background, size: 33mm x 48mm ), sufficient visa fees and service fees and other supporting documents must be paid at the time of application.
-Finally, your fingerprints will be collected at the Chinese consulate.
+And, your fingerprints will be collected at the Chinese consulate.

 How Long Does It Take to Get a China Visa?